tckane/old_PHP_chat_site/README.md

 > Email (via pop3 & imap).

-> Friends (before facebook, this was known as a 'buddy list'.
+> Friends (before facebook, this was known as a 'buddy list').

 > User Blogs (each user could start a blog).